 While we don’t know exactly how much of a factor it is compared to other signals, we do know that one of the things that the search engines consider is the authority (or power) of the domain of the website.
-Domain authority conveys trust to the search engines which is important because the search engines want to rank websites that users will find beneficial.
+Domain authority conveys trust to the search engines, which is important because the search engines want to rank websites that site users will find beneficial.

 Build Inbound Links

 If a website has lots of inbound links from other high authority websites, it is considered to be a high authority site by association.
 One website only links to another if there is useful information to be found at the destination site.
-There are many white hat link building tactics, but what really helps generate quality inbound links is creating and distributing quality content on a regular basis.
+There are many white hat tactics you can use to encourage others to share your site, but what really helps generate quality inbound links is creating and distributing quality content on a regular basis.